 It’s been 10 years since the Great Recessions and many analysts are coming out with their theories of what the economic future of the United States looks like.
 Marko Kolanovic, the head of macro quantitative and derivatives research at JPMorgan paints an especially gloomy picture with his predictions.
 The ideas presented by Kolanovic are included in a 168-page report that also includes the views of 47 other bankers.
 The report was released for the 10th anniversary of the crisis and shows various perspectives on how the next crisis could unfold.
 Kolanovic’s views emphasize the importance of computerized processes that advanced even further since 2008.
 The involvement of new technology in trading, according to the report, will cause fast sell-offs of assets that will require the regulators and especially Fed to go to great lengths in order to keep the prices from falling.

 Marko Kolanovic holds a Ph.D. in theoretical physics and has long been involved in the discussion of the computerized trading and its effects on the markets.
 Even in the current bullish markets, the effects of these technologies are evident as proven by the flash crashes of 2015.
-Because the algorithms are designed so as to get rid of the assets if they drop below a certain threshold, if several large funds use such algorithms, the market will experience a severe crush if the assets were to drop in prices for some reason.
+Because the algorithms are designed so as to get rid of the assets if they drop below a certain threshold, if several large funds and Forex brokers use such algorithms, the market will experience a severe crush if the assets were to drop in prices for some reason.
 “They are very rapid, sharp declines in asset values with sharp increases in market volatility.
 If you have these liquidity-driven sharp sell-offs that come at the end of the cycle, or maybe even causes the end of the cycle, then I think you can have a much more significant asset price correction and even more significant increase in market volatility,” – said Kolanovic.

 Automated trading to play a large role in the next financial crisis according to Marko Kolanovic